 Fellowships at Counseling and Psychological Services 2023-24

-UCSB Counseling and Psychological Services (CAPS) is accepting applications for one General track Postdoctoral Fellow, and one Interpersonal Violence (IPV) track Postdoctoral Fellow.
+UCSB Counseling and Psychological Services (CAPS) is accepting applications for one or more General track Postdoctoral Fellow(s), and one Interpersonal Violence (IPV) track Postdoctoral Fellow.
 For the General track, the trainee will receive advanced clinical training and supervision in brief therapy, group counseling, and crisis intervention in an active and diverse university counseling service.
 In addition, the General track postdoc will have training opportunities, including supervision of the CAPS Mental Health Peers and other training responsibilities with practicum students and/or interns.
 For the IPV track, the trainee will receive advanced clinical training and supervision in brief therapy, group counseling, and crisis intervention with survivors of child abuse, sexual assault, dating violence, and stalking.
 The IPV track postdoc will receive individual supervision from and work closely with the CAPS IPV specialist.

 - intake assessment